-Have you ever thought about investing in the markets?
+Have you ever thought about investing in the markets via stocks, mutual funds and more?
 If so, I’m sure you’ve pondered the difference between SIP and mutual fund offerings.
 I was initially confused about how the two differed from one another.
-Owing to this fact, once I got the answers I was looking for, I compiled this information into what I hope is a helpful guide for those new to the markets.
+Owing to this fact, once I got the answers I was looking for, I compiled this information into what I hope is a helpful guide for those new to the mutual funds investment world.

 A simple fact to bear in mind, though, is that a Systematic Investment Plan (or SIP) merely serves as a method via which you can invest in a mutual fund.
 It isn’t a product.
 Continue reading to understand mutual fund and SIP differences.